×

 Example:

-Problem solving activities require teams to analyse queue ageing, error codes, and rescheduled cases.
+Solve recurring issues faster by practicing on the same constraints that affect case flow, record accuracy, and public access.
 Participants redesign prompts and routing processes and submit a plan for improvements over the next thirty days.

 Collaborative Experiences